ella13162/diamonds_assignment/md notes/3_express.md

 ---

 As in this stage port 4000 getting and sending each files: home, clients, contact, basket, login, product and error.

+# Step 5:
+Public folder serves the statis files like css, js, pics etc. Create a public folder and put all our statis files there.
+Add the middleware that let the express which folder contains the static files.

+---js
+app.use(express.static('public'))

+const ejs = require('ejs')
+app.set('view engine','ejs')
+---